nickkagame/nk-nc-news/README.md

     npm install setup-dbs

 The seed function should run automatically when you run your tests.
-If it is not present already, require in the Seed from your DB directory, and you Database connection.
+If it is not present already, require in the Seed from your DB directory, and your Database connection.
 Ensure you are running a before each function and after all function at the top of the test as follows :

 beforeEach(() => seed(testData));